 \subsubsection{Integrity}

-\citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} describe unauthorized modification of packets in wireless medium in a hybrid wireless NoC.
+\citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} describe an unauthorized modification of packets in a wireless medium in a hybrid wireless NoC.
 The attacker changes the content of the message and forwards it to the intended destination.
-The attacker is capable of full or partial modification of the content compared to the real version of the message.
-The authors point out the need for novel hashing mechanism with less than 30 cycles to harness fast broadcasting of cache coherence messages via wireless NoCs.
+The attacker can fully or partially modify the content compared to the real version of the message.
+The authors highlight the need for a novel hashing mechanism with less than 30 cycles to harness the fast broadcasting of cache coherence messages via wireless NoCs.